mrandri19/mrandri19.github.io/_posts/2022-01-12-a-PPL-in-70-lines-of-python.md

 `LatentVariable` and `ObservedVariable`.
 Observed variables have an `observed` field with the observed value.
-Since latent variables do not have a value at model-specification time, we will have to give them a value at runtime, while sampling from the posterior.
+Since latent variables do not have a value at model-specification time, we will have to give them a value at runtime, while evaluating the full log density.
-To specify the runtime value of latent variables we use a unique identifier `name`.
+To specify the runtime value of latent variables we use need to identify them with a unique string `name`.

 Finally, we can make the parameters of a variable's distribution be variables or constants.
-In our example, the mean of $$ \bar y $$ is $$ \mu $$ a Normal random variable, while its standard deviation it just the constant $$ 1 $$.
+In our example, the mean of $$ \bar y $$ is $$ \mu $$ a Normal random variable, while its standard deviation is the constant $$ 1 $$.
 To represent this we use the `dist_args` property.
 The [mypy](https://mypy.readthedocs.io/) signature of `dist_args` is
 `dist_args: Union[float, LatentVariable, ObservedVariable]`.